kubernetes/community/sig-scalability/slis/apimachinery_slis.md

 SLOs.

 Other notes:
-- The SLO has to be satisfied independently from from the used encoding.
+- The SLO has to be satisfied independently from the used encoding.
 This makes the mix of client important while testing.
 However, we assume that all `core` components communicate with apiserver with protocol buffers (otherwise the SLO doesn’t have to be satisfied).